 Preparing For Your Visit

-At your initial appointment, we ask you to fill out a general history form, sign a consent for treatment, and provide insurance information.
+- We have a history form for you to fill out at your first appointment, but you are welcome to stop by beforehand and pick up the form.
+If you need assistance filling out this form, you are welcome to bring a support person to assist or request help at our office.
 We do ask that you arrive 15 minutes before your initial evaluation to fill out the necessary paperwork, or fill out this information at home and bring it with you to your first appointment.